Brunty/phpunit-vicious-mockery/README.md

 # Vicious Mockery extension for PHPUnit

-This project is in no way endorsed or associated with PHPUnit.
-It is just an extension to lightly insult you when your tests fail.
+This project is in no way endorsed or associated with PHPUnit, nor is it endorsed or associated with Wizards of the Coast / D&D. It is just an extension to lightly insult you when your tests fail.

 Thanks to [Froggy](https://twitter.com/Froggymakes) for the name idea!